29next/developer-docs/docs/apps/guides/fulfillment-service.md

 When new orders are created, the fulfillment orders are assigned to the locations that are expected to have the product `sku` in stock.
 The Location Address is also used for Tax calculation.
 See the [Locations Create](/docs/api/admin/reference/#tag/fulfillment/operation/locationsCreate) endpoint to create a location.

 #### Location Callback
-The location `callback` is a URL the store will send `Fulfillment Requests` webhooks to notify them of a new fulfillment assigned.
+The location `callback` is a URL the store will send `Fulfillment Request` webhooks to notify them of a new fulfillment assigned.
+Fulfillment Services need to query their [Assigned Fulfillment Orders](#assigned-fulfillment-orders) to retrieve the fulfillment order details.

-Fulfillment assignment request types are:
+**Fulfillment assignment request types are:**

 - `fulfillment_requested` - when a new fulfillment order has been requested to be fulfilled.
 - `cancellation_requested`- when an already processing fulfillment order has been requested to cancel fulfillment.